UBC-DSCI/introduction-to-datascience-python/source/setup.md

-Next, we need to add the JupyterLab Git extension (so that we can use version control directly from within JupyterLab Desktop), the IPython kernel (to enable the python programming language), and various python software packages.
+Next, we need to add the JupyterLab Git extension (so that we can use version control directly from within JupyterLab Desktop), the IPython kernel (to enable the Python programming language), and various Python software packages.
 Click "New session..." in the JupyterLab Desktop user interface, then scroll to the bottom, and click "Terminal" under the "Other" heading ({numref}`setup-jlab-gui-2`).

 ```{figure} img/setup/jlab-2.png